BlessingNehohwa/MySQL-/README.md

 # MySQL-
-These are refresher exercises with basic, intermediate and Advanced MySql
+These are refresher exercises with basic, intermediate and Advanced MySql, data cleaning project